 If you observe shock in a family member or loved one, increase the blood flow to the heart, which can be done by elevating the feet.

 Treating broken bones can be difficult and risky.
-However, when SHTF, paramedics may not be around.
+When SHTF, paramedics may not be around.
 This is precisely the reason it is important to invest in first aid training.
 Do not move the person unless you know which part of their body is broken.

 Survival Law #4: Having Cash on Hand